BungeeDesign/BungeeDesign/README.md

 ## What I'm Learning

-Always expanding — currently diving deeper into:
+Always expanding, currently diving deeper into:
 - Advanced Three.js and GLSL shaders
 - Robotics and embodied AI
 - Effect-TS for better error handling patterns